Skip to content

 Tools

 The MCP server exposes four tools.
-All return structured JSON.
+All return JSON-encoded strings.

 abi_compare — Compare two ABI surfaces